-Both the intended parents and the surrogate need to agree on a provision that allows testing for any medical conditions or communicable diseases (such as AIDS/HIV, malaria, zika virus, etc.).
+Both the intended parents and the surrogate need to agree on a provision that allows testing and, as applicable, vaccination for any medical conditions or communicable diseases (such as COVID, AIDS/HIV, malaria, and zika virus).
 This ensures that both parties are aware of the medical risks and legal implications for undertaking a surrogacy arrangement.

 The surrogacy contract needs to clearly outline each party’s obligation to pay for costs and expenses during the journey.
 The contract will also detail the terms of the surrogate’s benefit and compensation package.
-For a more in-depth breakdown of the cost of surrogacy, read this page on the official website.
+For a more in-depth breakdown of the cost of surrogacy, read more here.

 The agreement will cite the specific state’s legal authority for the validity of the surrogacy contract to ensure its enforceability.
 The agreement should also establish the process for obtaining the necessary parentage documents to declare the intended parents as the legal parents of the child to be born, and to declare that that surrogate and her partner are not the legal parents of the child to be born.

 Some topics may be difficult to discuss, but are necessary to include in the contract, such as selective reduction and termination.
 Contracts will also include what should happen to the baby in rare cases, such as the death of the intended parents, or the surrogate being placed on life support.
-The contract outlines what actions should be taken in these events.
 It is important that these discussions happen before the surrogate is pregnant so that all parties know the agreed upon course of action should an incident occur.

 For more information on the items included within a contract, read this checklist for a surrogacy contract.

 At the start of every surrogacy arrangement, each party should have their own respective attorney.
-And not just any attorney either, but one that specializes in fertility law.
+And, specifically, one that specializes in fertility law.
 Having a lawyer represent each party ensures a fair and equal representation of both the parents’ interests and the surrogate’s interests.

 Typically, the contract is drafted by the intended parents and their attorney.
 That draft is then sent to the surrogate and her attorney for review.
 The two parties will then negotiate the terms of the contract, until all parties have their interests represented and agreed upon all terms.
 Once the contract is thoroughly reviewed, agreed upon, and signed, then the surrogate is cleared to proceed with the medical procedures.
 A letter of legal clearance is issued to the clinic to alert them the surrogate can proceed with the medications needed for the embryo transfer.